pkkundu533/Linear_regression_bike_Sharing/README.md

 ## Acknowledgements
 - This project was inspired by an UpGrad machine learning assignment to build a multiple linear regression model for demand prediction.
 - The dataset was provided by BoomBikes for the purpose of this analysis.
-- Based on concepts covered in [this course](https://www.upgrad.com/).

 ## Contact
 Created by [@pkkundu533] - feel free to contact me!